dpc/async-readline/README.md

 This is a PoC library implementing a CLI interface that supports asynchronous command editing and terminal output.
-In other words: user can keep editing the input while the terminal output can continue to be added in the same time.
+In other words: user can keep editing the input while the terminal output can be added at the same time.

 Everything is asynchronous and reactive to stdio.
 No additional threads are involved.